sauce-archives/test_right/README.md

 test/right for you to put your tests in.

 Begin by setting the base_url setting in test/right/config.yml to the base URL of your application staging environment.
-Then, locate the testable elements on your pages and add their locators to selectors.rb:

-    widget "login" do
+Then add the necessary code to reset your application state and launch your server to setup.rb.

+Tests are defined in terms of _actions_ on _widgets_.
+A widget is a piece of functionality present on one more more pages of your applicaiton.
+A single page can have many widgets, and multiple copies of a widget may appear on the same page.

+To write tests, start by adding widgets in the widgets/ directory.
+A widget defines its elements in terms of standard Selenium 2 selectors and actions in terms of those elements.
+For example, something like the following in test/right/widgets/login.rb.

+    class LoginWidget < Test::Right::Widget
       field :username, :id => 'username'
       button :login, :xpath => "//input[@type='submit']"
-    end

-Once you've identified enough elements to write your tests, implement the actions of your widgets in widgets/.
-For example, something like the following in test/right/widgets/login.rb.

-    class LoginWidget < Test::Right::Widget
       def login(username, password)
         fill_in :username, username
         click :login
       end
     end

-Each widget class should be associated with a particular piece of functionality on one or more web pages.
-It's up to you to organize your widgets as you see fit.

 Once your widgets are setup, you can test features by adding files in test/right/features/.
 For example, test/right/features/shopping_cart.rb:

     class ShoppingCartFeature < Test::Right::Feature
       def test_adding_item
-        widgets[:login].login
-        widgets[:item].add_an_item
-        widgets[:cart].validate!
+        with LoginWidget do |w|
+          w.login
+        end

+        with ItemWidget do |w|
+          w.add_an_item
+        end

+        with CartWidget do |w|
+          assert {
+            w.number_of_items == 1
+        end
       end
     end